 This project is a partnership with NTCD, NDOT, Douglas County and the Pittman Terrace neighborhood to implement water quality and erosion control improvements in the Pittman Terrace community to address NDOT runoff generated from HWY 50.
 Funding is through NDEP, NDSL and NDOT.
 Funding was secured from all partners in April 2017.
-An alternatives analysis was completed in January 2017 and a preferred alternative was selected in Spring 2017.
-50 percent design is currently underway.
-The project is expected to be constructed in Spring 2018.
+Final design was completed in May 2018 and the project was publically bid and a qualified best value bidder was selected and approved by the NTCD board and project funders.
+The project is will be constructed in Fall 2018.